Taylor Trammell Player Props: Mariners vs. Pirates

-The Seattle Mariners, including Taylor Trammell (batting .143 in his past 10 games, with a home run, two walks and four RBI), battle starting pitcher Roansy Contreras and the Pittsburgh Pirates at T-Mobile Park, Saturday at 4:10 PM ET.
+After going 1-for-4 with an RBI in his most recent game, Taylor Trammell and the Seattle Mariners face the Pittsburgh Pirates (who will start Luis Ortiz) at 4:10 PM ET on Sunday.

-In his previous game he had a one-hit performance (1-for-4) against the Pirates.
+In his most recent game he had a one-hit showing (1-for-4) against the Pirates.

 Taylor Trammell Game Info & Props vs. the Pirates